Degrees in Agribusiness by Degree Program Level

 The U.S. Bureau of Labor Statistics (BLS) reports an expected 8% decline in job opportunities for farmers, ranchers and other agricultural managers from 2010-2020.
 The BLS noted that average annual earnings for these professionals came to $62,400 as of 2012.

 Master's Degree in Agribusiness

 Coursework in a master's degree program typically addresses economic and financial strategies relating to agribusiness sales, finance, marketing and management.
-Students in a master's degree in agribusiness program can expect to take many management courses, such as these:
+Students in a master's degree in agribusiness program can expect to take many management courses, including:

 - Agricultural firm management